svachop/homelab/docs/ArgoCD.md

 ## Creating a custom Helm chart

-We'll use Helm to install Argo CD with the community-maintained chart from argoproj/argo-helm.
+We'll use Helm to install Argo CD with the community-maintained chart from [argoproj/argo-helm](https://github.com/argoproj/argo-helm/tree/main/charts/argo-cd).
 The Argo project doesn't provide an official Helm chart.

 Specifically, we are going to create a Helm "umbrella chart".
 This is basically a custom chart that wraps another chart.
 It pulls the original chart in as a dependency, and overrides the default values.
 In our case, we create an argo-cd Helm chart that wraps the community-maintained argo-cd Helm chart.

 Using this approach, we have more flexibility in the future, by possibly including additional Kubernetes resources.
-The most common use case for this is to add Secrets (which could be encrypted using 1Password) to our application.
+The most common use case for this is to add Secrets (which could be encrypted using 1Password in my case) to our application.
 For example, if we use webhooks with Argo CD, we have the possibility to securely store the webhook URL in a Secret.

 To create the umbrella chart, we make a directory in our Git repository: